justinsimmons/go-coinbase/README.md

 Coinbase Pro has been disabled for use and all customers have been migrated as of December 1, 2023.
 This was accelerated from a prior announcement of Pro deprecation in 2024.

 You cannot use existing Pro API keys to trade with Advanced Trade.
 See [Migrating from Pro](https://docs.cloud.coinbase.com/advanced-trade-api/docs/migration).

+## License

+This program is released under the GNU Affero General Public License v3 or later.